 There are three formats of card games:

-Click here to watch this demonstration which illustrates how to use card games to help your audience increase understanding and build fluency on a variety of hr training and development topics, including soft-skills training, communication style, people skills, team building training, leadership skills training, and more.
+Click here to watch a demonstration which illustrates how to use games with playing cards to help your audience increase understanding and build fluency on a variety of HR training and development topics, including soft-skills training, communication style, people skills, team building training, leadership skills training, and more.

 Playing with Style is on sale for a limited time.
-It includes a Facilitator Guide, CD, reproducible content, reusable deck of playing cards, set of label cards, and a feedback tablet.
-It also allows you to train up to 20 people at one time!
+This training game kit includes a Facilitator Guide, CD, reproducible content, reusable deck of playing cards, set of label cards, and a feedback tablet.
+It allows you to train up to 20 people at one time!